 Sources and additional reading: VDC-NSY; Lindsey Snell on Twitter; Kurdistan24; SyriaHR (1, 2, 3); AfrinPost; Independent; ISPI; Asia News

 4. Others (no direct link to Artsakh, but to the organizations fighting there)

 a.
 Ahmed Osman, another military leader of the Sultan Murad Division who was involved in Operation Euphrates Shield, Operation Olive Branch, and the Libyan Civil War.

 b.
 Abu Jalal, once a military leader of the Hamza Division; current status unknown.

 c.
 Mohammad al-Abdullah, described in 2016 as the Hamza Division’s “Head of Political Bureau”.

 d.
 Fadlallah al-Haji, a Turkish protégé and head of Faylaq al-Sham, an important Turkish proxy fighting in Syria, Libya, and Artsakh.
 Al-Haji and his men have connections to the Muslim Brotherhood and fought with al-Qaeda in Idlib.
 He reportedly resigned in November 2020.

-Sources and additional reading: OHCHR; VOA News; al-Monitor; RFS Media Office; Middle East Eye; Zaman Al Wasl; Arab Weekly; Barrons; Washington Institute
+Sources and additional reading: OHCHR; al-Monitor; Middle East Eye; Zaman Al Wasl; Arab Weekly; Barrons; Washington Institute